600 days missing: The search for Summer Wells

 The family was not the only group to take to YouTube during the case.
 Another group, Heels on the Ground, also began documenting the case on the video platform.
 WVLT News spoke with YouTuber Marissa Zdazinsky; Candus Bly filed a trespassing complaint against her in December.
 Zdazinsky told WVLT News that she had indeed walked along a road near what she believed was the Wells’ property, and even entered a shed she thought they owned.

-In late October, Don Wells was arrested for driving under the influence.
+In late October of 2021, Don Wells was arrested for driving under the influence.
 The 56-year-old faced five charges: driving under the influence, open container, expired registration, improper lane usage, and violation of financial responsibility, according to a Hawkins Co. record-keeping app Mobile Patrol.